Demonstrators detained by police during rival protests outside asylum hotel

 At about 3.30pm, police said there had been nine arrests, including seven on suspicion of breaching Public Order Act conditions.

-A protest and counter-protest is also taking place in Newcastle outside The New Bridge Hotel.
+A protest and counter-protest also took place in Newcastle outside The New Bridge Hotel, and four people were arrested on suspicion of public order offences, Northumbria Police said.

 The Metropolitan Police said the protest against the use of the Islington hotel was organised by local residents under the banner “Thistle Barbican needs to go – locals say no”.

-A counter-protest, organised by Stand Up To Racism and supported by former Labour leader Jeremy Corbyn, as well as other groups including Finsbury Park Mosque and Islington Labour Party, is also taking place.
+A counter-protest, organised by Stand Up To Racism and supported by former Labour leader Jeremy Corbyn, as well as other groups including Finsbury Park Mosque and Islington Labour Party, also took place.

 Police said the anti-asylum hotel protest had been “endorsed by groups from outside the local community which is likely to increase the number of people attending”.